kivymd/KivyMD/README.md

   ```bash
   sudo python ./setup.py install
   ```
-Replace `python` with the Python interpreter you want to install KivyMD on (Python 3 is supported)
+Replace `python` with the Python interpreter you want to install KivyMD on

 #### How to use with Buildozer